 We asked for you guys to give us some questions you have asked the questions and I guess kind of talked ourselves into a corner because now we have to answer them.
 Do you have the answers?
 I have the answer guide!

 What materials to use?
 But I want to talk especially about the quality materials out there.
-There’s a wide variety of materials.
-Wide variety of quality but even the good materials in terms of the problems often do a great disservice to our clients by saying this is how you do it.
+There’s a wide variety of materials and a wide variety of quality, but even the good materials in terms of the problems often do a great disservice to our clients by saying this is how you do it.

 You look in the back and you see this especially, it’s more apparent with the quantitative.
 Here’s all the algebra you need to do, and so many times it’s not about the answer, it’s about thinking about other solution paths and getting around the answer.
 Yeah, and this is actually something that happens a lot, it’s mainly one of the major pitfalls for self-prep.